 Decisions about life-sustaining treatments

 Some people would want life-sustaining treatments, and others would not.
-Some people might want one life-sustaining treatment but not others.
+Some people would want some life-sustaining treatments but not others.

 Decisions about life-sustaining treatments should be made based on your goals and your preferences.